Attorneys in New York Help Employees Recover Damages for Quid Pro Quo Sex Harassment

 Because supervisors, managers, executives and other people in positions of authority “commit” quid pro quo sex harassment, the business entities that employ them may be liable for their actions.
 Corporations, businesses, and employers are often responsible for the actions of their supervisors and managers.
 Employers may also be responsible for sexual harassment by customers or vendors.
 You may be able to file a lawsuit against the individual and the employing entity.

 Lawyers who file sex harassment claims in New York City and the entire metropolitan area are available for consultation if you have a problem at your place of employment.
-The respected firm of Leeds Brown has decades of experience assisting employees to file sexual harassment claims and civil lawsuits.
+Our respected firm has decades of experience assisting employees to file sexual harassment claims and civil lawsuits.

 Our hard working, dedicated team of employment discrimination attorneys can help guide you through the process of trying to collect damages for the economic and emotional injuries you have sustained because of sexual harassment.
 We have a proven track record of achieving excellent results for our clients, and welcome the opportunity to provide you with a free case evaluation.

-Contact Leeds Brown, sexual harassment attorneys providing quality representation to victims of workplace discrimination, at 1-800-585-4658.
+Contact us, sexual harassment attorneys providing quality representation to victims of workplace discrimination, at 1-800-585-4658.
 Someone is here to take your call 24/7 so call today.